Pi4J/pi4j.github.io/content/sbc/using-pi4j-on-other-brands.md

     ...
 ```

+{{% notice note %}}
+This "which `gpiochip` is it" step isn't universal — it depends on the SoC family.
+NVIDIA's Tegra chips, as used on the Jetson Nano, expose the entire 40-pin header on a single `gpiochip0`, so there's no chip to hunt for.
+The tradeoff is a messier offset formula: Tegra ports use `port_index × 8 + line_number` instead of Allwinner's `bank_index × 32 + pin`, with ports named `A`, `B`, ... but also two-letter ports like `AA`, `BB`, `CC`, `DD` on some boards, and the port/pin-to-Linux-line mapping is scattered across pinmux tables, the `Jetson.GPIO` source, and forum posts rather than one authoritative reference.
+See [Pi4J on NVIDIA](/blog/2026/20260720-pi4j-nvidia-jetson-nano/) for a working Jetson Nano example.
+{{% /notice %}}

 ## 3. Compute the line offset

 Each bank's index (A=0, B=1, C=2, ...
 I=8) times 32, plus the pin number within the bank, gives the absolute line offset on the chip.
 For `PI15` with `I=8`: `8 × 32 + 15 = 271`.